5.4 – Basketball state championship rules

 5.4.16 In the event of the teams finishing level on points in a pool and round robins, the placing will be determined for and against in the games between the tied teams.
 If placings are still equal, the team winning the round game between the tied teams will place above the loser of that game.
 If placings are still equal, Section 5.1.10 (iv) shall apply.

-5.4.17 At NSWPSSA Basketball Carnivals, where the host Region does not supply an adult scorer or supervisor, and if a bye situation allows it, teams with a bye will be responsible for the running of the score bench under the direct supervision of the team manager.
+5.4.17 At NSWPSSA Basketball Championship, where the host association does not supply an adult scorer or supervisor, and if a bye situation allows it, teams with a bye will be responsible for the running of the score bench under the direct supervision of the team manager.

-5.4.18 The selection committee shall be made up of the State Coach, State Convener and a coach/manager representing each of the two pools to be elected at the Managers' Pre-carnival Meeting.
+5.4.18 The selection committee shall be made up of the State Coach, State Convener and a coach/manager representing each of the two pools to be elected at the Managers' Pre-championship Meeting.

-All other Region/Association coach/managers will be consulted throughout the selection process.
+All other Association coach/managers will be consulted throughout the selection process.